devosoft/avida-ed-testing/README.rst

 Introduction
 ============
-This project is a work-in-progress testing suite for 'Avida-ED'_.
+This project is a work-in-progress testing suite for Avida-ED_.

 .. _Avida-ED: https://avida-ed.msu.edu/